denosawr/dancing-in-the-dark/dancing in the dark.md

 The rest of the day was nothing out of the ordinary.
 Most of it was spent under Mr Harvord's care, which meant the usual - sitting around in a classroom all day, doing nothing much.
 Mr Harvord was a stern old man who very much valued 'education' and prided himself on being able to teach it as well as he did, even if nobody ever listened.
 After all, we were never going to need to know algebra or how to spell 'pronunciation' or how to say 'hi, how are you' in French here in Newbor, full stop.
 Most of his classes were him up at the blackboard scribbling some formula or another while the ten or so older kids sat as far away as possible, messing around, killing time, and thinking of mischievous things to annoy the old timer.

 After school, nothing much had changed either.
 Meya was, as usual, playing with the other kids in the field, laughing and running round like there wasn't a care in the world.
-It was always easy to find her, with their voices being carried across the town by the wind, magnified for all of us to hear.
+It was always easy to find My, with the kids' voices being carried across the town by the wind, magnified for all of us to hear.
 The hard part was usually getting her to leave, and her attitude towards me today was nothing out of the ordinary; it involved fingers in ears, pretend ignorance, and a lot of running away.
 The other teens had the same problem with their siblings, too.
 And every time the kids dragged out their games until the Sun was out of the horizon, and the orange tint of the sky had faded to a rich, beautiful black -

 _What was that?_